Skip to content

 2. 02Where does the ledger live?

-Inside the workbook itself, in a custom XML part named causality:bindings.
+In a dedicated ModelxcelPro custom XML part inside the workbook file.
 The file remains a normal .xlsx — you can email it, share it on OneDrive, or commit it to git, and the proof history travels with it.
 No external database.
 No vendor lock-in.

 3. 03What happens if someone copies a signed cell?